kinshi/c3l/README.md

 as drawVicLineH.
 You can still call drawVicLineH and drawVicLineV directly as needed.

-All the bitmap graphic basics are provided to build applications that can graph data, build out game screens, annotate with text that can have unique foreground and background colors, etc.
+Enough bitmap graphic basics are provided to build applications that can graph data, build out game screens, annotate with text that can have unique foreground and background colors, etc.